braintrust-digital/aws-rails-cap-deploy/README.md

 This is the example application that pairs with the aws-rails.com YouTube tutorials, please check out the [AWS + Rails series](https://www.youtube.com/playlist?list=PL6lusswsNPHG5csQPFjMExe5XQqr1cJvq)

+The header logo is blanked out as I purchased then customized this logo.
+While I can use this asset I think I would violate the purchase license if it were distributed freely.

 In your terminal application cd into the project folder and type `rails notes`.
 I have marked several specific lines you will want to update with *#FIXME* notes.

 Steps